 Watch traditional dances such as Legong and Barong dance at the south of Ubud on main road to Sanur, which is about a story of never ending battle between good and evil or Kecak dance which is an impressive fire dance.

 Walk the Ubud market at Jalan Raya Ubud, located just the corner of Jalan Monkey Forest.
-This double story building are filled with stalls selling all sorts of things like wood carvings, batik, sarongs, souvenirs and such.
+This two story building are filled with stalls selling all sorts of things like wood carvings, batik, sarongs, souvenirs and such.
 Shopping tips here is to go upstairs where the price are often lower but you would need to hone your haggling still here for a good bargain.

 Or you can go for relaxation with either spa, massage or yoga, your take as all are well available here in Ubud.